Schnucks: Expansion

-In September 2025, it was announced that Schnucks purchased Wisconsin-based Festival Foods, formerly owned by the Skogen family.
+In 2025, the Schnuck family founded 1939 Group, Inc. The name honors the year Anna Donovan Schnuck opened the first store location in St. Louis.

+In September 2025, the 1939 Group purchased 51 Wisconsin-based grocery locations, including 42 Festival Foods stores and 9 Hometown Grocers, Inc. stores, and also added over 8,000 more employees to the Schnucks family.
+The Festival Foods and Hometown Grocers stores will maintain their existing banners which are well-known by the communities they serve.

 Pharmacy

 The first Schnucks Pharmacy was opened in March 1970.
 As of 2012, there were 95 in-store pharmacies across Missouri, Illinois, Indiana, Wisconsin and Iowa.
 The quality of the healthcare provided by Schnucks Pharmacy was recognized as "Pharmacy Chain of the Year 2008" by Drug Topics magazine.
 In 2008, Schnucks offered over 50 generic prescriptions that could be filled for $4 for a 30-day supply, or $10 for a 90-day supply.

 In 2020, 110 pharmacies at Schnucks were taken over by CVS Pharmacy, making them the second in-store pharmacy to be converted to the CVS brand after Target had switched to them a few years prior.
 Along with the ownership change came the closure of 11 pharmacies, mainly near existing CVS locations, with customers being transferred to those respective stores.